 Work is charged at an hourly rate plus VAT.
 Our rates are comparable to solicitors’ fees and it would be unusual for any investigations to take less than five hours.
 A basic forensic examination of a laptop or a PC (for example, recovery and presentation of particular emails or other files) served with a simple report would on average take 12-16 hours but each case is unique.
-Please note that payment in advance of work commencing is required if requested by individuals (that is, not registered companies or organisations).
-If you require a more accurate estimate then please contact us.
+Please note that payment in advance of work commencing will be required.
+If you would like to discuss costs then please contact us.

 Jonathan Krause MA